OpenSteamClient/OpenSteamClient/README.md

 ## What version of Steam's binaries do you use?
 The repo includes a copy of all the manifests at `Manifests/steam_client_PLATFORM.vdf`, which shows the version and has download paths for the binaries.
 The `file` names point to regular zip files at the various client download addresses like `https://client-update.akamai.steamstatic.com/`, just use `unzip`.
 GUI tools don't seem to work.
-`zipvz` seems to be some sort of proprietary zip format, which we don't use.
+`zipvz` seems to be some sort of proprietary zip format, which we haven't reversed.

 ## The client crashes a lot or doesn't start
 Delete `~/.local/share/OpenSteam` and try again.
 Also check that you have a PC that meets the requirements for Steam officially.